 Household Goods/Personal Effects

-I would like to focus on the importance of legible, complete and early documentation being the ingredients to a successful clearance.
-Please take a moment to review the documentation supplied by clients to make sure it is complete prior to forwarding to us.
-In most cases we can pre-file your entry before vessel arrival if all documents are in order.
+I would like to focus on the importance of legible, complete, and early documentation being the ingredients to a successful clearance.
+Please take a moment to review the documentation supplied by clients to make sure it is complete prior to forwarding it to us.
+In most cases, we can pre-file your entry before vessel arrival if all documents are in order.
 When we have to go back and forth for complete documentation the process slows down.

 The time to ask about questionable items that may be restricted/prohibited is prior to shipping.
 These are the fish & wildlife (ivory, skins), vehicles, weapons, alcohol to name a few.